diermc/hw01/README.md

 # Past life
 I was born in Ontario.
-I lived in halifax for the past 5 years for completing my undergrad at Dalhousie University [^1]
+*I lived in halifax for the past 5 years for completing my undergrad at Dalhousie University

-[^1]: Halifax is a beautiful city.
++ Halifax is a beautiful city.